 The Presonus iTwo is another good audio interface that comes in a compact and clean design.
 You don’t have to worry if you have a guest for your podcast, it has two XLR inputs with this interface.
 It’s one of the better audio interfaces to use it on the go as it is quite portable and their Studio Magic Plug-in Suite can be used with an iPad to record.
-They also have their DAW, Studio One Artist, that has a nice UI.
+They also have their DAW, Studio One Artist, which has a nice UI.

-Weighing 1.35 pounds, this audio interface is a good option for if you record podcasts on the go.
+Weighing 1.35 pounds, this audio interface is a good option if you record podcasts on the go.

 5. Steinberg UR22C 2×2

 This audio interface will make a good choice for those who want durability from an audio interface in its build.
 This is the best audio interface that will last longer than your expectations.
 It features one XLR mic input with phantom power.

 It’s compatible with iOS, OS X, and Windows.
 Apart from its build quality, it can deliver studio-quality sound.
 With the purchase of this interface, you’ll also get a free download code for Cubase AI 7.